HypothesisWorks/hypothesis/guides/internals.rst

 e.g. avoiding trying the same shrink twice, but also gives us a place where we can update metadata about the search process.

+For objects whose goal is some form of optimisation (Shrinker, Minimizer) one of the pieces of metadata they will typically track is a "current target".
+This is typically the best example they have seen so far.
+By wrapping every call to the predicate, we ensure that we never miss an example even when we're passing through other things.

+For objects whose goal is some broader form of search (currently only ``ConjectureRunner``) this also allows them to keep track of *other* examples of interest.
+For example, as part of our multiple bug discovery, ``ConjectureRunner`` keeps track of the smallest example of each distinct failure that it has seen, and updates this automatically each time the test function is called.
+This means that if during shrinking we "slip" and find a different bug than the one we started with, we will *not* shrink to that, but it will get remembered by the runner if it was either novel or better than our current example.

 ~~~~~~~~~~~
 Weird Loops
 ~~~~~~~~~~~